sindastra/BukkitOPPrefix/README.md

 If you don't want to show the prefix for everyone that has the OP permission/status, update the config to use this:

     show-for-op: false

+This way you can turn the plugin into permission-only, to be able to show the prefix for just the people you want.